sokobania/netlogo-mode/README.md

+*Forked by Tom Olsson to add indentation to bring it closer to a full-blown mode.*
+Repository for netlogo highlight template on various editor, contribution is welcome!

 netlogo-highlight
 =================

-Repository for netlogo highlight template on various editor, contribution is welcome !

 *Emacs installation:*

 Put the file into  ~/.emacs.d/plugin,